cambridge-collection/spacefinder-2/admin/instructions.md

 ### Access Type

-A dropdown menu for indicating whether the space is open to ‘Anyone (public)’ or ‘University Staff and Students’.
+A dropdown menu for indicating whether the space is open to ‘Anyone (public)’, ‘Faculty’, or ‘Members of the University’.

 ### Restricted Access? (optional)